sbarthol/gameboj/README.md

-# GameBoj
+# Gameboj

-Gameboy emulator developed from scratch in Java, simulating both software and hardware
+Gameboj is a complete Nintendo Game Boy of 1990 emulator written from scratch in Java.

-(co-developed with Sacha Bartholmé)
+Any game cartridge can be downloaded as a .gb file and played on the emulator.